 Furthermore, after testifying to the House Intelligence Committee that he had no contacts with Russians, Stone revealed in June of 2018 that he had been approached by a Russian national offering to sell damaging information on Hillary Clinton (Stone claims he declined the offer.)

-Stone is also known to have exchanged messages with WikiLeaks.
 A witness claims that Stone had learned as early as Spring 2016 that WikiLeaks had e-mails which would embarrass top Democrats.
 Former Trump adviser Sam Nunberg said that Stone told him that he had actually met with WikiLeaks founder Julian Assange, a detail which is supported by e-mails Stone sent.
 WikiLeaks, in turn, was also in contact with Guccifer 2.0.
 In a Sept.
 18, 2016, message, Stone urged an acquaintance who knew Assange ask the WikiLeaks founder for emails that he believed would hurt Clinton's campaign.
+In October, after the release of the “Access Hollywood” tape, Stone reached out to another intermediary allegedly to talk about “desire to get WikiLeaks to start dumping the Podesta emails to counteract it .”
 Stone later worked to get a pardon for Julian Assange.

 The Wall Street Journal has reported that the special counsel’s office questioned witnesses about Stone’s activities, including his contacts with WikiLeaks, and has obtained telephone records.
 The special counsel also has evidence of August, 2016 conference calls in which Stone told callers about WikiLeaks’ plans to release information that he said would affect the 2016 presidential campaign.